Rainy Day Women And The Next President

 Carter is a devoted Christian, a Sunday School teacher for most of his adult life.
 He might have enjoyed discussing “Rainy Day Women” as Dylan, according to Clinton Heylin and others, used a scriptural reference for the song’s title.
 Proverbs 27:15* reads “A continual dripping on a rainy day and a contentious woman are alike.”
 Harper’s Bible Commentary reports that the verse addresses “nagging wives.”
 State legislators who found nothing to agree on with Carter, never mind Dylan, would have certainly found inspiration in that verse.

 In the Playboy interview, Carter noted how Georgia had lessened the penalties for the use of marijuana during his term as governor.
 He said he “tried to shift the emphasis of law enforcement away from victimless crimes.”
 That sort of approach was not widely embraced in a state in which the Southern Baptist Convention was influential.
-That influence still permeates Georgia’s political landscape.
+And that influence still permeates Georgia’s political landscape.

 Carter was a member of a Southern Baptist church in his hometown of Plains, Georgia, but he had always been an unconventional Baptist.
 He enjoyed his scotch in the evenings.
 Perhaps one night he might have been sipping as he listened to “Rainy Day Women” by Bob Dylan and The Band on Before The Flood.
-It probably sounds like the version they would have played the night he saw them in concert at the Omni Coliseum.
+It probably sounds like the version they would have played the night he saw them in concert at the Omni.
 The live recording, featuring Dylan’s excited vocals, Robbie Robertson’s snappy guitar work and Carter’s scotch surely combined for a spirited evening.

 *Revised Standard Version